AnClark/faust-vst/README.md

 Please note that the faustvst.cpp architecture provided here is different from Yan Michalevsky's vst.cpp architecture included in the latest Faust versions. faust-vst is a separate development based on the [faust-lv2][3] project, and as such it offers the same set of features as faust-lv2.
-In particular, faust-vst uses a voice allocation algorithm which properly deals with multi-channel MIDI data, and it provides automatic MIDI controller assignments and MTS tuning capabilities.
+Except for the portamento feature in the vst.cpp architecture, which isn't supported in faust-vst right now, the capabilities provided by our architecture are a strict superset of those of the vst.cpp architecture.
+In particular, faust-vst uses a voice assignment algorithm which properly deals with multi-channel MIDI data, and it provides automatic MIDI controller assignments and MTS tuning capabilities.
 Faust sources that have been developed for faust-lv2 should just take a recompile to make them work in exactly the same way in any VST host (the MTS support requires a VST host which can send sysex data to plugins, however).

-At present, faust-vst has been tested and is known to work on Linux.
-Support for Mac OS X and Windows should be a piece of cake, though, and will hopefully be available in the near future.
+At present, faust-vst has been tested and is known to work on Linux and Mac OS
+X. Support for Windows should be a piece of cake, though, and will hopefully be available in the near future.

 Prerequisites